Hand, foot and mouth disease

 If you’re unsure it’s hand, foot and mouth disease, look at other childhood rashes.

-How to treat hand, foot and mouth disease at home
+How to treat hand, foot and mouth disease yourself

-- drink fluids to avoid dehydration (avoid acidic drinks, like fruit juice)
+- drink fluids to prevent dehydration (avoid acidic drinks such as fruit juice)

 - take paracetamol or ibuprofen to help ease a sore throat and bring down a temperature